Chetan Sharma

-After retirement he appeared as a cricket pundit at multiple Indian tv news networks.
-On 24 December 2020, he was selected as Chairman of the selection committee of Indian cricket team.
+After retirement Sharma appeared as a cricket pundit at multiple Indian TV news networks.
+On 24 December 2020, he was selected as chairman of the selection committee of Indian cricket team.

 In November 2022, he was sacked from the position of BCCI national chief selector after team India's exit from the 2022 T20 World Cup.
 Later BCCI re-appointed him.

 Domestic career

 He made his first class debut for Punjab at the age of 17 and appeared in One Day Internationals a year later.
-He was the first man to take a hat-trick in ODI world cup.
-He achieved this feat in 1987 Reliance World Cup against New Zealand.